We're going to Connected America, 2025! Click here to schedule a meeting with us whilst we’re there.

 1 The need to tackle climate change will propel faster fibre rollout

-Governments across the globe are faced with a myriad of environmental challenges, from extreme weather to power outages, wildfires and droughts.
+Governments across the globe are faced with a myriad of environmental challenges, from extreme weather to power outages, wildfires, and droughts.
 Network resilience and robust disaster response is more important than ever as a key component in tackling these extreme events in delivering business continuity.

 2 The global skills gap will drive the need for innovative thinking